 What causes the smell of books to be so addictive?
 Bibliosmia or book smell is caused by the chemical breakdown of compounds within the Paper.
 The Paper contains cellulose and lignin.
 As the Paper undergoes decay, these substances make the Paper yellowish, which is the primary cause of the smell.
 The older the book, the better the scent.
 The deterioration of the book adds a more addictive aroma to the pages.

 Emotional connection with readers?

-Not just the scientific basis can justify the pursuit of Bibliosmia, but this precious secret pleasure of bibliophiles can be described as a type of therapeutic session.
-Be the somber dolorous moment or the monotony of the mundane, a slight pang of Bibliosmia can reinvigorate the dying soul.
+Not only can the scientific basis justify the pursuit of Bibliosmia, but this precious secret pleasure of bibliophiles can be described as a therapeutic session.
+Be the somber, dolorous moment or the monotony of the mundane, a slight pang of Bibliosmia can reinvigorate the dying soul.
 Beyond the influence of an exterior materialistic world, the soul of a bibliophile focuses more on its constant purification.
 Bibliosmia allures more reading habits and, in a way, helps the bibliophile to achieve the objective.

 The younger generation of readers (people belonging to Gen Z) should imbibe the book reading habit, mostly the traditional paper-bound ones, to experience the Bibliosmia first hand.
 The lost art of book reading amid the digital jungle of gadgets should be revived, and the charming Bibliosmia can play a significant role in that aspect.